[click here to go to www.learnontheinternet.co.uk]

 Geology

 Mappleton lies upon unconsolidated till.
+This is soft and erodes very easily.
 This material was deposited by glaciers during the last ice age 18,000 years ago.

 Coastal Features